 Where I’ve Been In Poland

-I have visited Poland once in summer, once in autumn, and once in winter, and it’s fair to say that accommodation prices are definitely higher in summer, and drop quite a bit in winter.
-If you can brave the winter in Poland, you can make some big savings!
+I have visited Poland once in summer, once in autumn, and once in winter, and it’s fair to say that the cost of accommodation is definitely higher in summer, and drops quite a bit in winter.

 Here is where I’ve visited in Poland so far, including how long I spent there: